-- 8.01 University College London has appointed Environmental Equipment Corporation Limited to undertake a noise assessment for four new Mitsubishi condensing units to serve the office spaces of the UCL Rayne Building. - 8.02 The assessment has been carried out in accordance with national planning guidance and the requirements of the Camden London Borough Council, and is based on an environmental noise survey conducted at the site over a mid-week period. - 8.03 A noise assessment has been undertaken to evaluate the potential noise impact of the proposed condensers at the closest existing residential receptors. - 8.04 Plant noise limits have been set based on the methodology contained in BS4142, the results of a background noise survey and the requirements of CLBC, to control the noise from the proposed condenser units.
-In accordance with the Camden London Borough Council, the noise limit has been set 10 dB below the lowest measured background noise level. - 8.05 Predictions have shown that the noise criterion is met at all assessment locations during all periods of the plant items proposed operation. - 8.06 Assessing the site in accordance with the principles of the National Planning Policy Framework has shown that predicted noise levels would be below the level at which no effects are observed to occur, the NOEL. - 8.07 On the basis of this assessment it is considered that noise does not pose a material constraint to the operation of the plant items.
+- 8.01 Echlin has appointed Environmental Equipment Corporation Limited to undertake a noise assessment for a single Mitsubishi PUHY-P300YNW condensing unit to serve the residential apartment dwelling of No 226 Arlington Road. - 8.02 The assessment has been carried out in accordance with national planning guidance and the requirements of the London Borough of Camden Council, and is based on an environmental noise survey conducted at the site over a mid-week period. - 8.03 A noise assessment has been undertaken to evaluate the potential noise impact of the proposed condenser at the closest existing residential receptors. - 8.04 Plant noise limits have been set based on the methodology contained in BS4142, the results of a background noise survey and the requirements of LBCC, to control the noise from the proposed condenser unit.
+In accordance with the Local Authority to achieve a 'green' rating, the noise limit has been set 10 dB below the lowest measured background noise level. - 8.05 Predictions have shown that the noise criteria are met at all assessment locations during all periods of the condenser's proposed operation, assuming, the proposed acoustic screen is included in the installation and a low noise mode is implemented during the night-time period (2300-0700hrs). - 8.06 Assessing the site in accordance with the principles of the National Planning Policy Framework has shown that predicted noise levels would be below the level at which no effects are observed to occur, the NOEL. - 8.07 On the basis of this assessment it is considered that noise does not pose a material constraint to the operation of the condenser unit.